IUREDCap/redcap-etl-module/tests/web/coverage/README.md

-This directory must be writable by your REDCap web server for web test coverage statistics to be collected.
+This directory is where the combined testing code coverage information is stored.